– Articles spread within Books I to III of the Intellectual Property Code (author’s right, the French equivalent of copyright).

 Foreigners: the same rights as for nationals, for those benefiting from the Geneva Convention, or subject to reciprocity.

 Originality: an intellectual creation should be “original” to enjoy the benefit of protection under the Law.
 Three decisions of the French Supreme Court rendered on March 7, 1986 are in favor of a broad application of the originality requirement to computer software.
 The French Supreme Court has since repeatedly required proof of an intellectual and personal contribution of the developer of the software that goes beyond the mere implementation of an automatic and binding logic (Cour de cassation, 1ère civ.
 October 17, 2012, No. 11-21.641) and resulting notably in "creative choices" (Cour d'appel de Paris, June 28, 2019, No. 17/01776).

 Effects of Protection

-Scope of protection: the functionalities of software are not protected by the author’s right (Tribunal of Commerce, Nanterre, February 9, 2007 – see also decision SAS Institute, ECJ, May 2, 2012).
+Scope of protection: the functionalities of software as well as the algorithm are not protected by the author’s right (Tribunal of Commerce, Nanterre, February 9, 2007 – see also decision SAS Institute, ECJ, May 2, 2012).

 Duration: the entire life of the author and seventy years after his death.

-Infringement: any copy except one copy for safeguard; any use not expressly authorized by the author or his successors in title.
+Infringement: any temporary or definitive copy except one copy for safeguard; any use not expressly authorized by the author or his successors in title.
 Evidence may be obtained by seizure of the software (consisting in a description, copy, or seizure of support of the software).